Eddie Peregrina: Showbiz

 Peregrina's popularity was high, particularly among masses.
 Jukebox, the coin-operated machine which plays selected music, was said to have attained much popularity as well because of continuous requests of Peregrina's songs.
 His fame surge even more among the Filipino masses when he became movie star, cast with the leading ladies of the 1970s, including Esperanza Fabon, Vilma Santos and Nora Aunor, with whom he had a TV show entitled The Eddie-Nora Show on Channel 9 in the 1960s.
 Among his movies included Mardy and Memories of Our Dreams with Esperanza Fabon.
 He co-starred with his wife Lyn Salazar in Batul of Mactan in 1974.
 He was also the leading man in Dito sa Aking Puso (1970) with Nora Aunor and with Vilma Santos in Mardy.
 Most of his films were produced by JBC Productions, which invariably paired him with Vilma Santos, Edgar Mortiz, Esperanza Fabon, and directed by Consuelo P. Osorio.
 When not busy attending show business commitments, he managed his own business, including Edviper Records and the Pervil Photo Studio.

 Personal life

-Peregrina was married to actress Lyn Salazar, with whom he had two daughters, Edlyn and Michelle.
+Peregrina was married to actress Evelyn Salazar, with whom he had two daughters, Edlyn and Michelle.
 And had also a son named Raymund de Leon to his former manager.

 Death

+Peregrina's grave at Manila Memorial Park – Sucat.

-Peregrina was involved in a car accident in 1977 when his Ford Mustang collided with a trailer truck on the EDSA-Shaw underpass.
+Peregrina was involved in a car accident in March 1977 when his Ford Mustang collided with a trailer truck on the EDSA-Shaw underpass.
 He died a month and a week later (April 30, 1977) at the age of 31 at Polymedic Hospital due to internal hemorrhage caused by the accident.